What is an invertebrate?

 Pacific Marine Invertebrates

 Pacific marine invertebrates can be divided into a number of major groups and inhabit both intertidal and subtidal zones.
 They have been around for a very long time, some as long as 500 million years.
 Despite this, we know scarcely little about some of the most abundant animals on our planet.
+Some of the major groups include:

 Sea star wasting disease